Table of Contents

 Commercial biodiesel producers use different methods to separate the biodiesel and glycerol, including settling followed by filtration and ion exchange resin adsorption.
 Some of them use water to wash the produced biodiesel as a final step.

-A 3-phase disc-stack centrifuge is well suited for the separation of biodiesel and glycerin.
+A 3-phase disc-stack centrifuge is well suited for separating biodiesel and glycerin.
 Given that the two liquids have different specific gravities, the separation is quite simple.
-The centrifuge also separates any leftover sediment from the biodiesel as well as all the glycerin.
+The centrifuge also separates any leftover sediment from the biodiesel and all the glycerin.

 WVO is often the feedstock for biodiesel production.
 Our 3-phase centrifuges are also suitable for WVO and water/sludge separation.
 Read our WVO section at the end of this article for more information.

-Bovine serum finds a variety of laboratory applications for cell culture growth and other related uses.
+Bovine serum finds various laboratory applications for cell culture growth and other related uses.
 The raw and pre-processed serum has particles and precipitates as contaminants.
 The serum needs to be clarified for purity before use in sterile lab environments.

 Typical serum producers may use fine mesh filtration to clarify the serum.
-However, the fine sediment and residue cause the filters to clog up quickly, leading to reduced flow and frequent filter media replacement.
+However, the fine sediment and residue cause the filters to clog up quickly, reducing flow and frequent filter media replacement.

 Dolphin Centrifuge conducted some pilot-scale testing of bovine serum to evaluate disc centrifuge effectiveness on pre-processed serum.
 The results were clear serum and all the contaminating solids left in the centrifuge bowl.